Opeoluwa-Fatunmbi/ElectroCarAPI/README.md

 # ElectroCarAPI
  An innovative API empowering seamless integration, remote control, autopilot capabilities, telemetry access, and charging management for Electric Automobile systems.

+ElectroCarAPI is a powerful API that revolutionizes the way Electric Automobile systems are controlled and monitored.
+With this API, users gain the ability to remotely control their electric cars, including starting, stopping, and locking/unlocking the vehicle.
+The API also allows users to enable or disable autopilot mode, providing a hands-free driving experience.
+Additionally, users can access real-time telemetry data, such as battery status and energy consumption, and manage the charging process efficiently.
+ElectroCarAPI offers seamless integration possibilities, enabling developers to create exciting applications and services that enhance the functionality and user experience of electric cars.
+Take your Electric Automobile system to new heights with ElectroCarAP